csc-ubc-okanagan/communications/promotional-text/csc-website-landing-page.md

 View our schedule, details of supports, and book an appointment.

 Researchers may choose to contact csc.ok@ubc.ca as an alternative to booking via QReserve.

+## Additional Resources

+Check out our blog for tutorials: https://csc-ubc-okanagan.github.io/R-Python-Blog/

+Learn the basics of data wrangling and data management with one of our workshops: https://csc-ubc-okanagan.github.io/workshops/

+Need help with Research Data Management plans or data deposit?
+Email csc.ok@ubc.ca

 ## Questions